On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Methods

-\emph{Methods} --- We investigate the hypothesis that subpopulations originating from specific formation channels give rise to particular features in the mass spectrum, whose combined contributions can self-consistently explain the mass-based transitions observed in the distributions of other BBH parameters.
+We investigate the hypothesis that subpopulations originating from specific formation channels give rise to particular features in the mass spectrum, whose combined contributions can self-consistently explain the mass-based transitions observed in the distributions of other BBH parameters.
 To that end, we model the population-level distribution of BBH primary masses~$(m_1)$, mass ratios~$(q)$, effective aligned spins~$(\chi_{eff})$, effective precessing spins~$(\chi_p)$, and redshifts~$(z)$, as a three-component mixture.
 Each component is constructed from simple parametrizations that are motivated by the findings of data-driven studies and are capable of capturing specific features in the mass-spectrum that have been robustly identified by past investigations~\citep{Banagiri:2025dmy, Sridhar:2025kvi, LIGOScientific:2025pvj}.
 We delineate these parametrizations in Table~\ref{tab:models}.

 Note that we target the hierarchical subpopulation with component 3 but do not enforce its existence~\citep{Farah:2026jlc, Vijaykumar:2026zjy, Plunkett:2026pxt}, while allowing much higher flexibility through the parametrizations of the other two components.
 We explore variations in modeling assumptions by considering alternative functional forms and by relaxing prior restrictions, and find that our results are robust against such variations.
-Detailed functional forms of our models, the corresponding hyperpriors, model comparison tests, and additional checks for model systematics are presented as supplemental material.
+Detailed functional forms of our models, the corresponding hyperpriors, model comparison tests, and additional checks for model systematics are presented in Appendices~ \ref{sec:app:mod-comp}, \ref{sec:app-metric-modcomp}, \ref{sec:app-ppchecks}, and \ref{sec:app-trans}.

 In a mixture of subpopulations with potentially distinct $q,\chi_{eff},\chi_p,z$ distributions, one can expect the emergence of several mass scales that demarcate transitions in the marginal distributions of these BBH parameters.
 Such transition scales can distinguish the mass ranges in which different formation channels contribute dominantly to the astrophysical merger rate.
 We define $m_{t}^{12}$ such that for $m_1\leq m_t^{12}$, the contribution from component 1 dominates that of the others.
 Similarly $m_t^{23}$ is defined such that for $m_t^{12} \leq m_1 \leq m_t^{23}$, component 2 has the highest relative abundance.
 We reconstruct these numbers from the inferred distributions in postprocessing\footnote{For each hyperparameter, the minimum $m_1$ on a grid above which $f_2p_2(m_1)>f_1p(m_1)$ is defined as $m_{t}^{12}$ and the maximum $m_1$ below which $f_2p_2(m_1)\geq \max\{f_1p_1(m_1),f_3p_3(m_1)\}$ is defined as $m_t^{23}$}, since these are not hyperparameters that constrain our distribution functions.